-Genre: Action Developer: Headgames Publisher: Sega of America Players: 1 Released: 1995
+Genre: Action Developer: Headgames Publisher: Sega Enterprises Players: 1 Released: 1995

 The first time you play X-Men 2, the first thing you’re likely to notice about the game is that you just got hit.
 “Was that a missile?” you’ll think to yourself.
 Quite uniquely, X-Men 2 immediately thrusts you into gameplay upon switching on the console.
 That’s just about the only aspect of X-Men 2 that is “quite unique” on its own, but it manages to be a distinguished game in spite of that.